rodyherrera/Quantum/README.md

 ### Project Requirements
 To run this project, you'll need the following:
+* **Docker:** Docker is required to run any containerized components of this project.
+Furthermore, if you intend to deploy Quantum using Docker, you'll require it as well.
+You can utilize the .sh script located within the project's root directory:
+    ```bash
+    bash install_docker.sh
+    ```
 * **Node.js 21 or higher:**  It is recommended to use nvm (Node Version Manager) to manage Node.js versions on your system.
 Here's how to install Node.js 21 using nvm:

     1. **Installing NVM:**